antwirobert/portfolio/README.md

 ## 🖥️ Featured Projects

 ### 🔹 **AgentMeet AI**
-AgentMeet AI is a next-generation video calling platform where every meeting includes a real-time AI agent trained for a specific role.
+AgentMeet AI is a **full SaaS** next-generation video calling platform where every meeting includes a real-time AI agent trained for a specific role.

 **Features:**
 - Start meetings with AI agents that interact live using Stream Video SDK and OpenAI Realtime API.